jainds/agentic-ai-mcp-workflows/README.md

 - **Unit Tests**: Test individual agent skills and service endpoints
 - **Integration Tests**: Test agent-to-agent communication and service integration
 - **E2E Tests**: Test complete user workflows from request to response
+- **Interactive Testing**: Use the dashboard for manual testing and demonstration

 ## API Documentation